FrazLaw/RoboPot/Robot/README.md

 The LSM303AGR was used by programming the required registers over I2C using the WiringPi library.
 This, in addition to performing a mathematical operation on the sensor as described [here.](https://github.com/FrazLaw/RoboPot/tree/master/Sensors/Magnetometer)

-### Return data from VL53L0X Proximity and from LSM303AGR Magnetometer Sensors- Location Class
+### Determine Path to reach destination- Location Class

+The code has an initial location of robopot already stored.